 Here are our top picks for restaurants in Caldwell and Nampa:

 - Grit 2C – Located in downtown Caldwell, Grit offers classy American cuisine with both lunch and dinner options.
 Like all of our favorite restaurants in Cadwell, Idaho, Grit is committed to sourcing local ingredients and then using them to create eclectic, delicious meals that are also affordable.
 I appreciated the fresh, inspired salads after too much road trip food, and Eric loved the turkey club.
-Grit is open for both lunch and dinner, but closed on Mondays.
+Grit is open for both lunch and dinner but closed on Mondays and Tuesdays.

 Love wine-tasting road trips?
 Read this next: A 5-Day Wine and Waterfall Road Trip in the Finger Lakes of New York